philipcristiano/philipcristiano.com/src/_posts/2013-06-27-python-gunicorn-deployment.markdown

 if for any reason your `post_worker_init` raises an error then the worker will
     exit, preventing your application from starting.
-This may be a problem when you are checking a DB connection that may go away, even if you application could work it don't be able to boot.
+This may be a problem when you are checking a DB connection that may go away, even if you application could work it won't be able to boot.

 Now with our applications that take a minute to start we can do a rolling restart without taking the application down or dropping any connections!